EmpireofZakuul/Game-Engines-Assignment-Final/README.md

 </P>
 <h1>Instructions for use</h1
 <p>
-Upon starting the game,you will be greeted with the main menu, from there you can choose to play the game in colour or greyscale.When you press the start button, you will take control of a first person character.
+Upon starting the game, you will be greeted with the main menu.
+From there you can choose to play the game in colour or greyscale.
+When you press the start button, you will take control of a first person character.
 <h3>Character Controls</h3>
 <p>
 <table>
   <tr>
     <th><b>Task</b></th>
     <th><b>Controls</b></th>
   </tr>
   <tr>
     <td>To Move The Character In The Game</td>